 Throughout this book, you use the C:\Foo folder to hold various files which you use in conjunction with the recipes.
 In step 3, you ensure the folder exists.

-PowerShell 7 is not installed by default, at present, in Windows (or on in macOS or Linux), although this could change.
+PowerShell 7 is not installed by default, at present, in Windows (or macOS or Linux), although this could change.
 To enable you to install PowerShell 7 in Windows, you retrieve an installation script from GitHub and store that in the C:\Foo folder.
 In step 4, you use a shortcut URL which points to GitHub and then use Invoke-RestMethod to download the file.
 Note that step 1 through step 4 produces no output.

 In step 5, you view the help information contained in the help file, which produces the following output: